mattwkf/Big5factorFun/README.md

 - **js/** contains the quiz logic (`quiz.js`) and question data (`questions.json`).
 - **Big5factor.html** is the main HTML file that links to the CSS and JS files.

 ⚠️ **Do not rename or move these files**—the relative paths in `Big5factor.html` depend on this structure.
+This code was partially vibe coded with Chat GPT o3/4o + Gemini 2.5 Pro.